pecee06/love-babbar-ds-lectures/chapter20-OOPs/README.txt

 (e) Hybrid: It is a type of inheritance that combines two or more different types of inheritance

 Resolving ambiguity:
-If a class inherits multiple classes (multiple inheritance) and they contain methods of same name (same parameters as well), then to resolve this ambiguity, when a method of an object of child class is to be called, scope resolution operator is used with the parent class whose method is to be called
+If a class inherits multiple classes (multiple inheritance) and they contain methods of same name (same parameters as well), then to resolve this ambiguity of choosing an instance of a method of an object of child class, scope resolution operator is used with the parent class whose method is to be called

 Eg.
 class A{